miyoda/templated-example-usage/readme.md

 This is the embed text in this readme file:
 <!-- start|embedded-text --> it was replaced <!-- end|embedded-text -->

-The example copy a file with name "simple-file.txt".
 This file is in .gitignore but is not necesary, you can upload this to repository.